jasonacox/tuyapower/README.md

 1. Download the "Smart Life" - Smart Living app for iPhone or Android.
 Pair with your smart plug (this is important as you cannot monitor a plug that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
     * https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en
-2. For Device IP, ID and VERSION: Run the tuyapower scan to get a list of Tuya devices on your network along with their device IP, ID and VERSION number (3.1 or 3.3):
+2. For Device IP, ID and VERSION: Run the tuyapower scan to get a list of Tuya devices on your network along with their device IP, ID and VERSION number (3.1 to 3.5 - most are 3.3):
     ```bash
     python3 -m tuyapower
     ```